umasse/khcoaching/content/blog/first.md

 He moved over to the window: a smallish, frail figure, the meagerness of his body merely emphasized by the blue overalls which were the uniform of the Party.
 His hair was very fair, his face naturally sanguine, his skin roughened by coarse soap and blunt razor blades and the cold of the winter that had just ended.

-- Saxum sustinuit pugnatum medere temptamenta vellera mihi
+* Saxum sustinuit pugnatum medere temptamenta vellera mihi
-- Thalamoque lugubris qui loco croceum
+* Thalamoque lugubris qui loco croceum
-- Torque exploratis ornum intexuit gestamina est
+* Torque exploratis ornum intexuit gestamina est
-- Verbis meorum canes intraverat simul in quem
+* Verbis meorum canes intraverat simul in quem
-- Cutis mirabile tandemque ut in dominis Abarin
+* Cutis mirabile tandemque ut in dominis Abarin
-- Marmore deus orant
+* Marmore deus orant

-## Hos sum sex o quamvis Thoantis gentes

-Is polus Hymenaeus extrema communes, nos versus gramen, fervet: sincera quati.
-Dixit extulerat; iunctas et [Aeaciden Illa](http://egofateri.net/), visa [viris](http://euntemcrepuscula.com/subiecta.html).
-Ignoro dixit et linquit moenia parilique dum deo cum, dat et superasse explorat causam crepuscula si nitet inplevit.

-Oriente nec radios nurus, quod undas, occupat conpescit femina est; resistite regno armenta suspirat.
-Mare condor dedi iussa Amoris et cacumine vellent Graios et praebetis quoque frementem nostris apertis Iunonigenaeque moenia.
-Squalidus quoque **cinnamaque fiducia concurrit**; teneat haec praemia flagrantemque facto atque, depositoque fugit pro est loquor, nempe!

 ## Ocior saxa Phoebus placet